JAForbes/blog/posts/backbone-to-mithril.md

 })
 ```

-I'm sure the Backbone team thought of this, and I'm sure the reason they didn't go with it because of [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+I'm sure the Backbone team thought of this, and I'm sure the reason they didn't go with it was because of [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Backbone was trying to bring the Model View Controller architecture
 from the server to the client.
 This was a pretty controversial stance at the time.
 The Backbone team, wisely, did not deviate much from the patterns used on the server side.
 One of the core tenets of MVC advocates is, separation of business logic and state from
 the view layer.
-The view should not know manage state, it should only represent it.
+The view should not manage state, it should only represent it.

 This makes a lot of sense when you think about the domain of server side applications.
 Your model layer may be reused by command line tools, OS level gui's, the browser and on and on.
 Keeping as much of the business logic out of the view as possible theoretically ensures reuse of 90% of your application's code.